shivkumar98/AWS-Solutions-Architect-Revision-Notes/review-questions/chap-02/attempt-2/README.md

 * A. Create an image from a detached EBS volume, use it to create a snapshot, select your new AMI from your private collection, and use it for your launch configuration.
 * B. Create a snapshot of the EBS root volume you need, use it for create an image, select your new AMI from your private collection, and use it for your launch configuration.
-* C. Create an imagee from the EBS volume attached to the instance, select your new AMI from your private collection, and use it for your launch configuration.
+* C. Create an image from the EBS volume attached to the instance, select your new AMI from your private collection, and use it for your launch configuration.
 * D. Search the AWS Marketplace for the appropiate image and use it for your launch configuration.
 * E. Import the snapshot of an EBS root volume from a different AWS account, use it to create an image, select your new AMI from your private collection, and use it for your launch configuration.